|Samosas served with sauce|

 **Wash and peel the Irish potatoes and carrots.
 Cut into very tiny bits and cook in salted water for 5 minutes.
 If using fresh peas, Add it to the carrots and potatoes and cook for 5 more minutes until all the vegetables are soft.

 *Heat up the oil in a pot, add the spring onions garlic, curry, black pepper(if you're using it) and stir-fry for few seconds

 Tip: Frying the spices, releases their natural flavors and oils.

 * Add the minced meat/chicken.
-Stir-fry the meat until the color changes from pink to a pale color(if you're using chicken,the color will be white).
+Stir-fry the meat until the colour changes from pink to a pale colour(if you're using chicken,the colour will be white).

-Add the stock cubes,chili pepper and salt to taste.
+Add the stock cubes,chilli pepper and salt to taste.

 Then add the cooked vegetables.